bgschiller/vue-hagrid/README.md

 ## The Solution

-We want to move to more declarative code from two sides.
+We want to move towards declarative code from two sides.
 On one side, actions should _declare_ what data would cause them to re-render.
 On the other side, components should _declare_ what actions produce data that they care about.
 We can manage all the wiring with vue-hagrid.

 ### In the store